 3. Visit Barrio Bellavista for Street Art.

-Located at the bottom of the San Cristobal Hill is Barrio Bellavista.
-The area is known for the bright and colorful street art/graffiti.
+Located at the bottom of San Cristobal Hill is Barrio Bellavista.
+The area is known for bright and colorful street art/graffiti.
 We saw amazing street art in Valparaiso, and the ones in Bellavista were just as good.
 Most of the shops were closed at 10am and the area was quiet.
 Thus, it was peaceful to snap photos of street art.
 If you need a break from the street art, there are plenty of bars and restaurants along Pio Nono Street in the area.